khushimaan26/merge/README.md

  #this is repo
-changes made in main branch
+changes made in new branch